lsst-tstn/tstn-020/index.rst

     The procedure will vary depending on how the CSC is deployed.
     Most Telescope and Site components are deployed on containers using Kubernetes (k8s).
     For CSCs that are not running on a container, you should be able to login to the host machine with ``ssh`` and continue with the procedure (go to step 3).
-    A provisory list of IPs can be found in `confluence <https://confluence.lsstcorp.org/x/qw6SBg>`.
+    A provisional list of IPs can be found in `confluence <https://confluence.lsstcorp.org/x/qw6SBg>`.
     For details about the deployment system see the `deployment documentation <https://tstn-019.lsst.io>`_.

     The procedure to access containerized components is as follows: